Conditions

 - Alcohol withdrawal: Can trigger muscle twitching and other symptoms during detoxification.

-- Caffeine withdrawal: Abruptly stopping caffeine consumption can lead to muscle twitching.
+- Caffeine: Drinking too much caffeine or stopping it suddenly can lead to muscle twitching.

 - Isaacs' syndrome: A rare neuromuscular disorder characterized by continuous muscle activity and twitching.